coilysiren/website/src/pages/posts/post1.md

 ---
-path: "/posts/my-first-post"
-template-key: "blog-post"
+template-key: blog-post
-date: "2019-05-04"
-title: "My first blog post"
+title: My first blog post
+date: '2019-05-04'
-description: "a post!"
+description: a post!
 ---
 This is such a post

+Incredibly a post